Watson Glaser Critical Thinking Practice Tests and Advice

 Survey results

-Throughout 2020, we analysed a sample of critical thinking tests to discover the most popular test publishers.
+We analysed a sample of critical thinking tests to discover the most popular test publishers.
 It was found that 77% of critical thinking tests were published by Watson Glaser.

 most popular critical thinking test publishers